Menu

 • Compensation for frontline, direct-care and other essential staff that is unacceptably low, and an inconsistent, inequitable and outdated Cost of Living Adjustment (COLA) process,

-• Complex contracting processes, including late procurement and payment, and remimbursable contracting, that result in inefficiencies and increased costs to nonprofits.
+• Complex contracting processes, including late procurement and payment, and reimbursable contracting, that result in inefficiencies and increased costs to nonprofits.

 All of these challenges impact the majority of nonprofits who contract with the government.
 Research and member input shows that the impact is significantly greater for small and Black, Indigenous, People of Color led (BIPOC-led) nonprofits who experience the greatest disproportionate impact from contracts that do not cover administrative costs, late payments, reimbursement-based contracting, and growing and burdensome insurance requirements.